version

 ssh-add

-You will also need to provide your SSH key passphrase to add it to the SSH agent as shown below:
+You will also need to provide your SSH key passphrase to add it to the SSH agent.

 Note: The SSH Key passphrases will automatically be removed from the system memory when you log out from your terminal session.